 McCalla was so beloved that when she announced her resignation as superintendent in 1889, she received a letter saying that the Board of Trustees for the city's schools had met to discuss her resignation, and “It was resolved that they do not accept and that they ask you to reconsider your action, earnestly hoping you will see the matter in the same light.”
 She also received a letter, signed by 14 teachers, saying, “We beg of you to reconsider your resignation.
 Do not leave us.
 We feel that no one can take your place and be to us what you have been.”

-In 1908, the city of Bloomington voted to honor the beloved educator by dedicating the recently completed school at 9th and Indiana as the Margaret McCalla School.
-The new Collections Teaching, Research, and Exhibition Center at McCalla hopes to carry on Margaret McCalla’s passion for education and service to the Bloomington community.
+In 1908, the city of Bloomington voted to honor the beloved educator by dedicating the recently completed school at 9th and Indiana as the Margaret H. McCalla School.
+University Collections at McCalla hopes to carry on Margaret McCalla’s passion for education and service to the Bloomington community.

 Source material for the life of Margaret McCalla: “Margaret Hemphill McCalla 1836-1912,” booklet.
 Alpha Chapter, Delta Kappa Gamma, Bloomington, Indiana, Monroe County Public Library, 1942.
 Available online via Indiana Memory Digital Collections

 The McCalla School